kambrium/staticmapservice/README.md

 About
 -----
 staticmapservice is a web service written in Python that generates static maps similar to the Maps Static API by Google.
-Essentially this software is a simple [Flask](http://flask.pocoo.org/) wrapper around the Python library [staticmap](https://github.com/komoot/staticmap).
+Essentially this software is a [Flask](http://flask.pocoo.org/) wrapper around the Python library [staticmap](https://github.com/komoot/staticmap).
 Please note that this software does not support all the features of staticmap, yet.
-At the moment, it can generate static maps based on [OpenStreetMaps](https://openstreetmap.org) tiles with one circle marker.
+At the moment, it can generate static maps based on XYZ tiles (e.g. [OpenStreetMap based data](https://wiki.openstreetmap.org/wiki/Tile_servers)) with circle markers, lines and polygons.

 Usage
 -----